My interest in social and cultural politics extends from my interest in genealogy and history and how they project into today's societies.

 Taxis in Britain aren’t cheap, but with strict drink and drive laws in the UK, they are popular; and they do provide a good service when needed.

-Outside of London, in the city/town centre, at airports and train stations, there's always taxi ranks where you can queue.
-Anywhere else, you can either pre-book a taxi, or phone for one when needed and then what up to 20 minutes for it to arrive.
+Outside of London, in the city/town centre, at airports and train stations, there are always taxi ranks where you can queue.
+Anywhere else, you can either pre-book a taxi or phone for one when needed and then wait up to 20 minutes for it to arrive.

 In London, it’s very much like New York; you just stick your hand out and a taxi pulls up.
 I’ve done that a few times, and it’s quite a strange feeling how they just seem to appear out of nowhere as soon as you put your hand out.

 A significant difference between a Yellow Cab driver in New York, who can get their licence within two weeks, and Black Cab driver in London, is the qualifying requirements.
-To become a London Black Cab driver you have to pass a stringent test, called 'The Knowledge'; which usually takes at least four years study, with a failure rate of 95%.
+To become a London Black Cab driver you have to pass a stringent test, called 'The Knowledge' (introduced in 1865); which usually takes at least four years of study, with a failure rate of 80%.

 Passenger Train Service

 In the USA trains account for less than 1% of travel; in sharp contrast with the UK where its over 10%.
 Second to only the car, in America flying is by far the most popular choice for intercity travel; whereas in Britain (in spite of its cost) it's the train.

 However, in Britain the train service is a political hot potato:-